Australian-Imaging-Service/ais-pipelines-workshop/README.md

 (xnat4tests.venv) $ xnat4tests start
 ```

+NB: It will take some time to build the Docker image, and then more time again to launch it, ~5 min in total

 ### Adding sample-data to test XNAT

 Xnat4Tests can also generate/download sample data to populate the test XNAT.
 There are currently 3 sample datasets, "simple-dir", "openneuro-t1w" and "dummydicom".
 They can be installed with